sikrip/zzw30/oil-temps-highway/README.md

 Another proof that the air flow from the NACA ducts actually does cooldown the oil is the following:

-I stopped on traffic lights, the oil temp raised to 62C and then when I moved again the oil dropped to ~55C again (red line: oil temp, white: speed).
+When stopped on traffic lights, the oil temp raised from ~55C to ~62C and then when I moved again the temp dropped to ~55C again
+(red line: oil temp, white line: speed).

 ![gpan3-stop-start](gpan3-naca-stop-start.png)